 California General Electrician Study Guide (2026 Edition)

 A topic-by-topic study guide for the California DIR General Electrician exam.
 The 2022 first-time pass rate was 52.95%; the repeat rate dropped to 38.02%.
-The exam is open-book but the materials are typically provided at the test center, which means you can't rely on a tabbed personal codebook.
+The exam references are provided at the test center, which means you cannot rely on a tabbed personal codebook.

 What the exam tests

-The California General Electrician exam draws from the 2025 CEC (which uses NEC 2023 as the baseline plus California amendments).
+The California General Electrician exam uses the references listed in the current bulletin, including the 2023 NEC, NFPA 70E, and the CAL/OSHA guide.
 100 questions, 4 hours 30 minutes, 70% to pass.
 The official outline weights four domains:

 How much time each topic deserves